-3.7.1.3 Lands with Wilderness Characteristics
+3.7.1.3 Lands with Wilderness Characteristics (LWC)

 In 2002, Oregon Natural Desert Association (ONDA) submitted citizen-proposed wilderness characteristics areas they named Grassy Ridge, Coffin Butte, Ancient Lake Addition, and the Big Basin Addition.
-These proposed units are adjacent to existing WSAs and cover all of the BLM-managed land within the allotment that isn't currently designated as WSA or Wilderness.
+They have not submitted any additional information on these units for the BLM to consider.
+These proposed units are adjacent to existing WSAs and cover all of the BLM-managed land within the allotment that wasn't currently designated as WSA or Wilderness.
 A BLM IDT evaluated the units in 2003 in preparation for the 2005 Andrews/Steens RMPs.
 Two units, Grassy Ridge and Ancient Lake were considered as one unit (2-73) for the evaluation.
 The evaluation indicated that a portion of the area had wilderness characteristics.
-The unit appears to be in a natural condition and, when considered as a contiguous part of the Alvord Desert WSA, appears to have outstanding opportunities for solitude and a primitive and unconfined type of recreation.
-This was identified as a parcel with wilderness character in the 2005 Andrews RMP (RMP-75).
-The other portions of this unit, and the other proposed units, were not found to have wilderness characteristics.
+The Alvord Desert LWC Unit appears to be in a natural condition and, when considered as a contiguous part of the Alvord Desert WSA, appears to have outstanding opportunities for solitude and a primitive and unconfined type of recreation (see Appendix B - Map 2: Land Status and Special Management Areas).
+The Alvord Desert LWC Unit was identified as a parcel with wilderness character in the 2005 Andrews RMP (RMP-75).
+The other citizen proposed portions of this unit, and the other citizen proposed units, were not found to have wilderness characteristics in the 2003 inventory.
+Within these proposed units, nothing has occurred since 2003 that would result in the identification of wilderness characteristics.
+An IDT met in 2022 to review the previous inventory and all available information related to the 2002 citizen proposed units.
+The IDT determined that routes identified as the proposed unit boundaries are still utilized by the BLM, permittee, and the public, and have all been maintained at least once since 2009, and would continue to be maintained as needed to allow for continued access by 4x4 vehicles.
+Therefore, the citizen proposed units must be considered on their own and not contiguous with adjacent WSA areas.
+When the IDT considered current vegetation, topography, and primitive and unconfined recreation, they found that while opportunities for solitude and primitive and unconfined recreation exist, none of these opportunities are outstanding.
+In the 2003 inventory the BLM did not find the units to have outstanding opportunities for solitude or outstanding opportunities for primitive and unconfined recreation, and the factors that contribute to those findings have not changed.
+The IDT found that the 2003 determination that wilderness characteristics are not present in these citizen proposed units was still valid.
+In conformance with BLM Manual 6310, the BLM has concluded that there is no need to update the wilderness characteristics inventory within the Alvord Allotment at this time.
+The BLM is not addressing effects to citizen proposed wilderness characteristics units as the BLM has determined these units do not contain wilderness characteristics.
+Only effects to the Alvord Desert LWC unit will be discussed.